esesmuedgars/IdeaKit/README.md

 ### How to use the `rethrows` in Swift

-[Antoine van der Lee](https://twitter.com/twannl) wrote an [article](https://www.avanderlee.com/swift/rethrows) explaining `rethrows` keyword and walks us through real-case example.
+[Antoine van der Lee](https://twitter.com/twannl) wrote an [article](https://www.avanderlee.com/swift/rethrows) explaining `rethrows` keyword and walks us through a real-case example.

 ### Decrease application launch time

-Improve launch performance of your application by decreasing launch time.
+Improve the launch performance of your application by decreasing launch time.
 Follow optimization tips [Antoine van der Lee](https://twitter.com/twannl) gives in his [article](https://www.avanderlee.com/optimization/launch-time-performance-optimization).

 ### Flatten a nested JSON response into a single `struct` using `Codable`

-When JSON you receive is nested several levels deep and you do not require nested objects as seperate data structures, you can use nested containers instead.
-Learn how to decode nested JSON data into a single data structure using `Codable` in [article](https://www.donnywals.com/flattening-a-nested-json-response-into-a-single-struct-with-codable) by [Donny Wals](https://twitter.com/DonnyWals).
+When JSON you receive is nested several levels deep and you do not require nested objects as separate data structures, you can use nested containers instead.
+Learn how to decode nested JSON data into a single data structure using `Codable` in an [article](https://www.donnywals.com/flattening-a-nested-json-response-into-a-single-struct-with-codable) by [Donny Wals](https://twitter.com/DonnyWals).

 ### Codable synthesis for enums with associated values